Oripi/wix-covid-wishlist/README.md

 }
 ```

-Let's analyze this code. first we're importing the `getMostWishedForItems` from the backend so we'll be able to retrieve the "count" of the products. next we're defining a `data` variable where we're going to store the result of that query so we'll be able to use it in `onWishlistItemReady` (we can't pass it directly, since the `onWishlistItemReady` is called for us when the item is ready and we can't pass the result of `getMostWishedForItems` to it).
+Let's analyze this code. first we're importing the `getMostWishedForItems` from the backend so we'll be able to retrieve the "count" of the products.
+Next we're defining a `data` variable where we're going to store the result of that query so we'll be able to use it in `onWishlistItemReady` (we can't pass it directly, since the `onWishlistItemReady` is called for us when the item is ready and we can't pass the result of `getMostWishedForItems` to it).
 Just like before we're adding a handler function for `onItemReady`, since this method is called whenever the repeater needs to render an item it will also be called when the data from the `dataset` needs to be rendered.

-in the `onWishlistItemReady` we're searching the aggregated data for the product with the same id as the currently rendered item to get it's count amount. if we find an item then we show it's count value and in case we don't we'll just show 0.
+In the `onWishlistItemReady` we're searching the aggregated data for the product with the same id as the currently rendered item to get it's count amount.
+If we find an item then we show it's count value and in case we don't we'll just show 0.
-> Note: the aggregated result doesn't return products with `0` count, since it only aggregates on products that exist in the Wishlist table and `0` count means that no product was found in the Wishlist table.
+> Note: The aggregated result doesn't return products with `0` count, since it only aggregates on products that exist in the Wishlist table and `0` count means that no product was found in the Wishlist table.

 At this point we already have a working dashboard page that shows the count of products, but i'd like to do one more thing and that is to filter out the items that don't appear in any Wishlist (0 count items).